jw-12138/cwgi-docs/src/pages/github-app.md

 ![](https://blog-r2.jw1.dev/YZnDBXa7Qo7HNB_U.webp)

-On this page, you can further configure permissions for your app, I'd recommend you to only select the repo that stores the issues for your blog.
+In this page, you can further configure permissions for your app, I'd recommend you to _only select the repo that stores the issues_ for your blog.

 ![](https://blog-r2.jw1.dev/fe801QBVCFyTWRif.webp)